libregis/GST101/docs/Lab4.md

 + Date and Data Sources

 You can credit the data sources as the City of Albuquerque and yourself.
-If you need to refresh your memory on creating a map layout, review GST 101 Lab 4.
+If you need to refresh your memory on creating a map layout, review [GST 101 Lab 3](Lab3.md).